rjl77/pond-monitoring/README.md

   - **Dummy TCP Server:**
     A simple Python script, intended to be run as a service, that creates a basic TCP listener.
 Useful for consumer IP cameras who can connect to other devices (such as SMTP or FTP) when motion is detected.
 This works in conjunction with:
   - **Hubitat Motion Trigger**
-    A bash script, also intended to be run as a service, that monitors when SYN packets are sent to a specific port (via tcpdump), and then sends an API call to a Hubitat virtual device (such as a Virtual Switch).
-Can manage multiple source devices and Hubitat virtual devices from a single service by MAC address from a single instance.
+    A bash script, also intended to be run as a service, that monitors when SYN packets are sent to a specific port (via `tcpdump`), and then sends an API call to a Hubitat virtual device (such as a Virtual Switch or Motion Sensor).
+Can manage multiple source devices and Hubitat virtual devices.
 Can obviously be adapted for whatever target.

 - **Water Level Monitoring:**
   (Planned) Future scripts to monitor the water level in the pond.